Pidee/PideeExhibitionRunner/README.md

 ## Examples

-To load a videofile in `./videos/1-text-movies.mp4` the dip switch:
+To load a videofile in `./videos/1-test-movie.mp4` the dip switch:

 |1|2|3|4|5|6|7|8|
 |---|---|---|---|---|---|---|---|
 |ON|OFF|OFF|OFF|OFF|OFF|OFF|ON|

-To load a videofile in `./videos/1-text-movies.mp4` the dip switch:
+To load a webapp in `./html/1-something.mp4` the dip switch:

 |1|2|3|4|5|6|7|8|
 |---|---|---|---|---|---|---|---|